yecril71pl/cpp-docs.pl-pl/docs/dotnet/utility-stl-clr.md

 ## <a name="operatorlt-pair-stlclr"></a><a name="op_lteq"></a>operator&lt;= (para) (STL/CLR)

-Para jest mniejsza niż lub równa.
+Sparuj mniej niż lub równe porównanie.

 ### <a name="syntax"></a>Składnia